manuelphun/SoccerSimulator/README.md

 You will need java 8.

-To compile use the command `./sbt compile` while in the parent directory.
+To compile use command `make`.
+All files need to be in the same directory.

 ## Running

-To run the program use the command `./sbt run`.
+To run the program use the command `java Main`.

 ## Entering Teams

 A sample team has been included, BrutalBeaters.
-To add your own team, you must implement the Team interface located in `src/main/java`.
-Place the compiled `.class` file in the parent directory and your source code in `src/main/java`.
-Hopefully we will remove this dependancy on the source code by classtime.
+To add your own team, implement the Team interface in your team and place the compliled `.class` file into the same file where the source code is located.

 ## Rules